OSGP/Integration-Tests/cucumber-tests-platform-distributionautomation/readme.md

 - docker (Installed and running)
 - java 8
 - maven
+- OSGP artifacts (Shared/Platform/etc)

 # How to run
-In the main directory (Integration-Tests) run: mvn -f pom-da.xml clean verify -DskipITs=false
+In the main directory (Integration-Tests) run: mvn -f pom.xml clean verify -DskipITs=false -DskipServing=false --pl 'cucumber-tests-core,cucumber-tests-platform,cucumber-tests-platform-distributionautomation'

 # Other

-### Only build and install the neccessary libraries
+### Only build and install ALL neccessary libraries + more
-In the main directory (Integration-Tests) run: mvn -f pom-da.xml clean install
+In the main directory (Integration-Tests) run: mvn -f pom.xml clean install

 ### Start Postgresql and Activemq
-In the cucumber DA directory run: mvn docker:start -DskipITs=false
+In the cucumber DA directory run: mvn docker:start -DskipITs=false -DskipServing=false

 This will start an empty database, and a clean activemq.

 ### Stop Postgresql and Activemq
-In the cucumber DA directory run: mvn docker:stop -DskipITs=false
+In the cucumber DA directory run: mvn docker:stop -DskipITs=false -DskipServing=false

 ### Serve DA platform
-In the cucumber DA directory run: mvn cargo:run -DskipITs=false
+In the cucumber DA directory run: mvn cargo:run -DskipITs=false -DskipServing=false

 ### Seed the database with demo/cucumber data
-In the cucumber DA directory run: mvn flyway:migrate -DskipITs=false
+In the cucumber DA directory run: mvn flyway:migrate -DskipITs=false -DskipServing=false